mdriscollic/docs/content/en/docs/Metadata/Additional topics/Job profiles/jobprofiles.md

 weight: 10
 tags: ["subtopic"]
 ---
-# How to Create Job Profiles
+# How to create job profiles

-## How Profiles Work Together
+## How profiles work together

 Job profiles are assembled from several different types of sub-profiles.
-These components define a logical sequence of actions on incoming records.
-Job profile data must be in **MARC** or **EDIFACT** format.
-A job profile processes a MARC or EDIFACT data file by applying match, action, and field mapping sub-profiles in order.
+These components lay out a logical order of actions on incoming records.
+Incoming data for job profiles must be either in MARC or EDIFACT format.
+A job profile takes a file of MARC or EDIFACT data and processes it per each step specified by the match, action, and field mapping sub-profiles.

 ![Diagram of Job profile that contains one match profile linked to two action profiles.](./job_profiles.jpg)

-## Example Job Profile Structures
+## Example job profile structures

-### Overlay on an Instance and Create Attached Holdings and Item Records (Incoming MARC Record)
+### Overlay on an instance and create attached holdings and item records (incoming MARC record)

-A suppressed instance already exists, created by Acquisitions and linked to a POL.
-The cataloger overlays it with the finalized catalog record and simultaneously creates holdings and item data.
+In this scenario, a suppressed instance already exists for the title, created by the Acquisitions team and linked to a purchase order line (POL) in the Orders app.
+The cataloger is overlaying this instance with the finalized catalog record while simultaneously creating holdings and item data for it.

 * **Match profile (instance)** — Incoming `949$a` to instance HRID
 * **Action profile (instance)** — Update instance (uses default MARC-Instance mapping)